aalteirac/widget-tableau-portal/README.md

 Run it with:
 - node server.js

-The server is running on port 3000, locally go to [http://localhost:3000](http://localhost:3000)
+The server is running on port 3000, so locally go to [http://localhost:3000](http://localhost:3000)